DannyYu728/whats-that-fish/README.md

 ### The rest of the CRUD's function

 #### To create:
  <sub>Use the end point below and an API platform such as Postman.
-Make sure to switch to the body, and select raw and JSON.</sub>
+Make sure to switch to the body, and select raw and JSON.
+The format should be the same as the above object content.</sub>

 ```
 localhost:3000/fishes/